Research

 I love physics, and earned a minor in physics as an undergraduate.
 Studying applied math has allowed me to stand on the border between math and physics -and I love it here because I have a passport between disciplines.
 It allows me to study multiple subjects and cross borders between not only math and physics, but also biology, chemistry, engineering, computer science – it’s fantastic!

-My PhD advisor, Arnold Kim, and I are currently working on problems studying light propagation in biological tissues governed by the Radiative Transport Equation.
+My PhD advisor, Arnold Kim, and I work on problems studying light propagation in biological tissues governed by the Radiative Transport Equation.
 We model backscattered light from layered tissue composed of a slab on a semi-infinite half space.
-Our current work utilizes the corrected diffusion approximation which applies a boundary layer solution to the standard diffusion approximation and has shown significant improvement in data close to the source.
+Our work utilizes the corrected diffusion approximation which applies a boundary layer solution to the standard diffusion approximation and has shown significant improvement in data close to the source.
 This means that I currently am able to combine my interests in math, physics, and biology for the purposes of our research.

 Journal Publications

-1. S. B. Rohde and A. D. Kim, “Backscattering of continuous and pulsed beams” SIAM Multiscale Modeling and Simulation, 15(4), 1356-1375.
+4. S. B. Rohde and A. D. Kim, “Backscattering of continuous and pulsed beams” SIAM Multiscale Modeling and Simulation, 15(4), 1356-1375.

-2. S.B.
+5. S.B.
 Rohde, “Modeling diffuse reflectance measurements of light scattered by layered tissues,” PhD thesis, University of California, Merced (2014).
 81 pages; 3627669.

-3. S. B. Rohde and A. D. Kim, “Modeling the diffuse reflectance due to a narrow beam incident on a turbid medium,” J. Opt.
+6. S. B. Rohde and A. D. Kim, “Modeling the diffuse reflectance due to a narrow beam incident on a turbid medium,” J. Opt.
 Soc.
 Am.
 A 29, 231-238 (2012).

-4. S. B. Rohde and A. D. Kim, “A convolution model of the diffuse reflectance for layered tissues,” Opt.
+7. S. B. Rohde and A. D. Kim, “A convolution model of the diffuse reflectance for layered tissues,” Opt.
 Lett.
 39, 154-157 (2014).

 For other publications and presentations, please see my CV